 The national pension (kansaneläke) is a basic minimum pension.
 It is means-tested against person's occupational pension income.
 Pensioner's other incomes or the wealth does not affect the national pension, neither spouse's income or wealth.
 The national pension is paid as disability pension (at the age of 16-64 years), unemployment pension (at the age of 60-64 years) and old age pension (from the age of 65 years or 62 year if predated pension).
 The age limit for old-age pension is 65 year which is different from the contributory earnings-related pension where retirement age is flexible between 63-68 years.
-In 2011 so-called guarantee pension was introduced which guarantees a certain level of pension to all pensioners ( euro/month in 2011).
 The amount of national pension is different for single persons and couples who may be married or co-habiting.
 The national pension is subject to tax but because of pension deductions no taxes are paid if there is no other taxable income.
 If a person has lived abroad long enough, the national pension may be smaller because it is related to the time lived in Finland.